 He primarily credits his real estate agents, including Sumiski, for keeping him informed.
 “They made all this possible.
 I learned a lot from them.”

 Some agents, like Suminski, hold an accredited buyer’s representative designation but usually work with sellers as well as buyers.
-“An [agent with an] ABR has taken extensive buyer’s representation training,” Suminski says.
+“An agent with an accredited buyer's representative designation has taken extensive buyer’s representation training,” Suminski says.
 “They’ll provide education to buyers so that they’re learning as much as they can about the market, including the risks involved with different negotiations.
 If buyers are going to shorten terms or remove protections, they need to be well informed about the pitfalls.”

 Learn from Experiences